A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: Forecast for reconstructing F(z) with redshift

-In this framework, $P(\mathcal{F}(z) | \{d^{\text{GW}}\}, \{z\})$ denotes the posterior probability density of $\mathcal{F}(z)$, given the GWs data $d^{\text{GW}}$ and the spectroscopic redshifts $\{z\}$ of the EM counterparts for $i$ events.
-The BAO angular scale measurements $\theta_{\text{BAO}}$ at each redshift of the GW sources, where an EM counterpart can be detected through a galaxy survey, are marginalized.
-The term $\mathcal{L}(d_l^{\text{GW}^i}|\mathcal{F}(z^i), \theta_{\text{BAO}}^i, r_s, z^i)$ corresponds to the likelihood function, with $P(r_s)$ and $P(\theta_{\text{BAO}}^i)$ representing the prior probabilities for the sound horizon and BAO scale, respectively. $\Pi(\mathcal{F}(z))$ indicates the prior distribution for $\mathcal{F}(z)$, reflecting pre-existing knowledge or assumptions about the frictional term before the data is considered.
-A flat prior from 0.1 to 2 is adopted for $\mathcal{F}(z)$.
+In this framework, $\mathrm{P(\mathcal{F}(z))}$ denotes the posterior probability density of $\mathrm{\mathcal{F}(z)}$.
+The term $\mathrm{\mathcal{L}(D_L^{\text{GW}^i}|\mathcal{F}(z^i), \theta_{\text{BAO}}^i, r_s, z^i)}$ corresponds to the likelihood function, which represents the posterior distribution of the GW luminosity distance.
+In this expression, $\mathrm{P(r_s)}$ and $\mathrm{P(\theta_{BAO}^i)}$ representing the prior probabilities for the sound horizon and BAO scale, respectively. $\mathrm{\Pi(\mathcal{F}(z))}$ indicates the prior distribution for $\mathrm{\mathcal{F}(z)}$, reflecting pre-existing knowledge or assumptions about the frictional term before the data is considered.
+A flat prior from 0.1 to 2 is adopted for $\mathrm{\mathcal{F}(z)}$.
 This investigation focuses solely on bright sirens, assuming that the redshift of the host galaxies of the GW sources is measured spectroscopically.
-This implies a precise or assumed concentration of redshift values for these sources.
+This assumption implies precise measurements of redshift for these sources, as the error in redshift measurements is very small compared to the errors associated with the BAO scale and distance measurements.